5- Step by step guide to Transpose of a Matrix:(definitions-solved problems)

 Since matrix A is of dimension (2×3), while matrix b is of dimension (2×3), these two matrices can not be multiplied since the number of columns of matrix B exceeds the number of rows in Matrix A.

-This is a link to the next post: Introduction to Types of Linear systems-Two variables.
+This links to the following post: Introduction to Types of Linear systems-Two variables.

 This is a link to the matrix calculator.